 An earlier investigation by \cite{azadifar_similarity_2018} identified parallels between the initial stage of upward negative leaders (UNLs) and the preliminary breakdown phase in downward negative flashes.
 They observed two distinct types of electric field pulses associated with UNLs, which they labelled ``Category A'' and ``Category B'' pulses, respectively, remarkably similar to the ``Classical'' and ``Narrow'' preliminary breakdown pulses (PBPs) identified in downward negative flashes.

-In this study, we expand on their dataset and analysis, leveraging the measurement capabilities of the S\"antis Lightning Research Facility in Switzerland to analyze simultaneous data of channel-base current, vertical electric field, and (when available) HSC recordings of the initial stage of upward positive flashes (UPFs) initiated from the S\"antis tower.
-By performing a comparative statistical analysis of these measurements with observations of PBPs recorded in downward negative leaders reported in the literature, we aim to establish whether these similarities indicate shared physical mechanisms, potentially providing new insights into the early stages of lightning leader development and possibly initiation.
+In this study, we expand on their dataset and analysis, leveraging the measurement capabilities of the S\"antis Lightning Research Facility in Switzerland to analyse simultaneous data of channel-base current, vertical electric field, and (when available) HSC recordings of the initial stage of upward positive flashes (UPFs) initiated from the S\"antis Tower.
+By performing a more comprehensive comparative statistical analysis of these measurements with observations of PBPs recorded in downward negative leaders reported in the literature, we aim to establish whether these similarities are consistent with related physical processes, potentially providing new insights into the early stages of lightning leader development and possibly initiation.
 Moreover, the inclusion of current pulse characteristics and HSC recordings in this expanded analysis allows us to validate existing physical models for PBPs in the context of UNL pulses, further supporting the notion of a shared origin.

-The paper is organized as follows: Section~\ref{sec:method} details the methodology employed in this study; Section~\ref{sec:meas} presents the measurement results, including the different pulse type classifications and their statistical characteristics; Section~\ref{sec:PBPsim} provides a comparative analysis between leader pulses upward lightning and PBPs in downward flashes, and examines the validity of existing models; and Section~\ref{sec:sumcon} summarizes our key findings and discusses their implications for lightning research.
+The paper is organised as follows: Section~\ref{sec:method} details the methodology employed in this study; Section~\ref{sec:meas} presents the measurement results, including the different pulse type classifications and their statistical characteristics; Section~\ref{sec:resu} provides a comparative analysis between leader pulses in upward lightning and PBPs in downward flashes, and examines the validity of existing models; and Section~\ref{sec:sumcon} summarises our key findings and discusses their implications for lightning research.